typosquatter/ail-typo-squatting/README.md

   -repl, --replacement  Adjacent character replacement to the immediate left and right on the keyboard -drepl, --doublereplacement
                         Double Character Replacement
-  -ins, --insertion     Adjacent character insertion of letters to the immediate left and right on the keyboard of
+  -cho, --changeorder   Change the order of letters in word -ins, --insertion     Adjacent character insertion of letters to the immediate left and right on the keyboard of
                         each letter
   -add, --addition      Add a character in the domain name